GoogleCloudPlatform/PerfKitBenchmarker/README.md

 PerfKit Benchmarker will use the tar file if it is present.
 Otherwise, it will search for the iso and cfg files.

+# Getting Started

+To quickly get started running PKB, follow one of our tutorials:

+-   [Beginner tutorial](./tutorials/beginner_walkthrough) for an in-depth but beginner friendly look at PKB's architectures, flags, and even data visualization, using GCP's Cloud Shell & netperf benchmarks.
+-   [Docker tutorial](./tutorials/docker_walkthrough) to run PKB in just a few steps, using GCP & docker.
+-   Continue reading below for installation & setup on all Clouds + discussion of many topics like flags, configurations, preprovisioned data, & how to make contributions.

 # Installation and Setup

 Before you can run the PerfKit Benchmarker, you need account(s) on the cloud